Skip to main content

 • Cultivating mutually beneficial relationships with the business sector by forming long-term business-education partnerships, including for innovation and skills anticipation

-• Supporting companies, other employers and in particular SMEs with tailor made training for up-skilling and re skilling
+• Supporting companies, other employers and in particular SMEs with tailor-made training for upskilling and reskilling

 • Co-operation with Public Employment Services and civil society to up-skill and re-skill unemployed and inactive